indyleo/indyleo/README.md

 ### Hello There Fellow Github Users 👋 ###

-- 🔭 I’m currently working on my new xmonad config
+- 🔭 I’m currently working on my new dwm config
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning rando
 - he/him are my pronouns
 - Fun fact: Debian is the best distro